ng-/ng/readme.md

 ```

 ##### interceptors
 ng - like many node frameworks - uses middleware to process and respond to incoming requests.  ng uses angular's interceptor api (http://docs.angularjs.org/api/ng/service/$http#interceptors) to build a middleware stack.
-Add middleware with the module's interceptor method.
-At the very least you will need to add one middleware interceptor to server your application
+Register middleware using the module's interceptor method.
+At the very least you will need to add one middleware interceptor - such as the one below - to serve your application
 ```javascript
 .interceptor(function()
 	{